Rukkizy/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete is a script to Delete the file betty.
 9-firstdirdeletion is a script to Delete the directory my_first_directory that is in the /tmp directory.
 10-back changes the working directory to the previous one.
+12-file_type is a script that prints the type of the file named iamafile